 3 Things You Should Know about the 1099-K

 It's never fun to prepare your taxes — even when you use an accountant as I do.
 However, it's important to be on top of things.
-So, as you prepare your home business taxes for the year, here are 3 things you should know:
+So, as you prepare your home business taxes for the year, here are three things you should know:

 1. Some of your income might be double-reported

 There is a possibility that your income might be double-reported.
 This is an issue for me.
 At the same time, PayPal is sending out a 1099-K to the government, reporting the payments I received, some of my clients — many of whom pay through PayPal or other third-party payment processors — are sending 1099-MISC forms to the IRS.

 So some of my income is reported twice, and it looks like I made more than I did.
 As a result, I am keeping careful track of which income is double-reported.

 One of my clients paid me $24,000 over the course of last year.
 That all came through PayPal.
 So, of course, now it looks like I made an extra $24,000.
-I like to notate which client's 1099-MISC are also included on PayPal 1099-K. You can include it in your reconciliation as well.
+I like to notate which clients' 1099-MISCs are also included on PayPal 1099-K. You can include it in your reconciliation as well.